8 products

 At the start of the game, your commander sits just outside the battlefield, waiting to be summoned.
 This guarantees you always have access to your deck’s centrepiece.
 That’s a reassuring anchor in a 100-card singleton deck.

-and creativity.
+There are no duplicates except for basic lands in a commander deck and this naturally encourages variety and creativity.
 It means you can’t just load up on four copies of your best spell (like you can in Standard or Modern).
 Commander is also an eternal format, meaning nearly every card ever printed in Magic is legal (barring the official ban list).
 This allows you to experiment with older, quirky, or niche cards that might never see play in competitive formats.

 Because of the multiplayer nature of Commander, the decks aren’t just about raw efficiency; they’re about identity.
 Each style of deck embodies a different approach to the political and often unpredictable battlefield.
 Commander decks push players to explore unusual strategies, use a wider card pool, and personalise their decks.
 As a result, no two Commander decks feel the same, even if they share colours or archetypes.

 Imagine one table where a player pilots a Gruul (red/green) ramp deck, piling up lands and summoning colossal dragons until the board shakes.
 Across from them sits an Azorius (white/blue) control player, calmly leaving mana untapped, ready to counter those dragons and keep the board under their thumb.
-Next,
+Next, someone shuffles up a Rakdos (black/red) sacrifice deck, turning their own creatures into fuel for devastating effects.
+And finally, perhaps, a Selesnya (green/white) token army, which quietly builds up a small army of soldiers and plants until the battlefield erupts in an overwhelming flood of creatures.
+The beauty of a Commander Deck is how these identities don’t just affect your gameplay but also shape the social dynamic.
+Some decks draw immediate attention while others fly under the radar until it’s too late.
+Some win explosively, others through patience.

 Notable Things About Commander Decks